ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 QueryResponse message if all fields were understood, or an Error message if any error was encountered.

+When an Update message is received, the Agent attempts to unlink any Trusted Components listed in the unneeded-tc-list field of the message, and responds with an Error message if any error was encountered.
-When an Update message is received, the Agent attempts to update the Trusted Components specified in the SUIT manifests by following the Update Procedure specified in {{I-D.ietf-suit-manifest}}, and responds with a Success message if
+If the unneeded-tc-list was empty, or no error was encountered processing it, the Agent attempts to update the Trusted Components specified in the SUIT manifests by following the Update Procedure specified in {{I-D.ietf-suit-manifest}}, and responds with a Success message if